-Proposals should be submitted through the ESOFORM.
-Carefully read the following information before submitting a proposal, as well as the ESOFORM user manual.
-The ESOFORM package can be downloaded from: http://www.eso.org/observing/proposals/.
-Considering a target which has a scientific interest, the first thing to do is to determine whether this target can be observed with Gravity or not.
-Please note that the limiting magnitudes for Gravity observations depend on the seeing and sky transparency, and that appropriate weather conditions have to be requested in the Phase 1 proposal.
-The current magnitude limits for observations with Gravity can be found on the Gravity instrument webpage.
+Carefully read the following information before submitting a proposal.

+Considering a target which has a scientific interest, the first thing to do is to determine whether this target can be observed with GRAVITY or not and whether the capabilities of the instrument are met.
+Please note that the limiting magnitudes for GRAVITY observations depend on the seeing and sky transparency, and that appropriate weather conditions have to be requested during the Phase 1 proposal.
+The current magnitude limits for observations with GRAVITY can be found on the GRAVITY instrument webpage.